joshualbala/Safewalk-Scheduling-System/README.md

 - Availability Page: A user-friendly interface for marking availability in an 8x4 grid format.
 The system defaults to assume all-time availability unless specified by the user.
 - Sub-In and Sub-Out Pages: Interactive calendar-style interfaces for managing shifts with real-time data on available openings and assigned shifts.
-- Email Notification System: Sends emails to only those staff members who match the availability for a given sub-out request.

 ## Goals: